RJAmoto/RJAmoto/README.md

 My first interest was not really game programming but rather to become an artist, I love drawing characters when I was a kid and I just love how I see the things that are inside my mind when I draw them.
 Later I discovered animation, that’s when I had an opportunity during my senior high school years that I took the Animation strand which is my interest.
 Besides being artistic I also love writing stories which makes animation as my perfect fit.
 But then I discovered that computer programming was also one of the subjects there.
 And it amazed me so much that I all I thought everyday was about programming, and here I am again trying to find a canvas where I can put another art.

-When I first took college, the language that they thought us was Java.
-Which later became my foundation in studying game programming and even C#, I watched a lot of tutorials and read books about programming.
-Until such time that I thought maybe I could use my Artistic skills in programming, and that’s when I discovered game development which I found perfect for me to express my ideas.

 ### My skills

 - :video_game: Unity Engine to make 3d or 2d games